tejasrikalluri/detailr-FS/README.md

 Explore [more of app sample apps](https://community.developers.freshworks.com/t/freshworks-sample-apps/3604) on the Freshworks github respository.

-Note: In this version added custom selected custom fields in settings page.
+Note: In this version added a field to choose custom fields in settings page which diplay in app widget.